-The former Workers' Dwelling and its setting has contextual significance in association with the six other houses in Chancellor Street constructed under the Workers' Dwelling Act; particularly those at 66 and 70 which are also listed heritage items. he group share a similar scale, style, form, detailing and materials.
+The former Workers' Dwelling Act dwelling and its setting have contextual significance in association with the six other houses in Chancellor Street constructed under the Workers' Dwelling Act; particularly those at 70 and 72 which are also listed heritage items.
+The group share a similar scale, style, form, detailing and materials.
 Elsewhere in the city workers' dwellings were also built at the Walker (Mandeville Street, Riccarton), Camelot (Longfellow & Seddon Streets, Sydenham) and Hulbert (Linwood) Settlements.
 Houses from all three settlements are still extant; those of the contemporary Hulbert Settlement resemble those of the Chancellor Settlement most closely.
 All of Christchurch's Worker's Dwelling Act houses relate to those constructed across the country under the scheme.
 The Chancellor Street houses also form part of New Zealand's heritage of state housing generally.
-The setting is the original 1914 rectangular land parcel with a small garden between the house and the roadway and a larger open space at the rear.
+The setting is the original 1914 rectangular land parcel with a small garden between the house and the roadway and a larger open space with a single-car garage at the rear.